MUSIT-Norway/musit/README.md

 #### Running

-Tu run a spesific microservice you need to use sbt or build a dockercontainer and start this.
-We recomend using sbt to run the microservices in the development process.
+To run a spesific microservice you need to use sbt or build a docker container and start this.
+We recomend using sbt to run the microservices in the development process outside of docker.

 ```
-sbt "project service*" "run &lt;port&gt;"
+sbt "project service_<name>" "run <port>"
 ```
 #### Scalastyle : Check the code quality